spring-projects/spring-amqp/CONTRIBUTING.md

 Not sure what a **pull request** is, or how to submit one?
 Take a look at GitHub's excellent documentation:
 [Using Pull Requests](https://help.github.com/articles/using-pull-requests/) first.

-## Search GitHub (or JIRA) issues first; create one if necessary
+## Search GitHub issues first; create one if necessary

 Is there already an issue that addresses your concern?
-Search the [GitHub issue tracker](https://github.com/spring-projects/spring-amqp/issues) (and [JIRA issue tracker](https://jira.spring.io/browse/AMQP)) to see if you can find something similar.
+Search the [GitHub issue tracker](https://github.com/spring-projects/spring-amqp/issues) to see if you can find something similar.
 If not, please create a new issue in GitHub before submitting a pull request unless the change is truly trivial, e.g. typo fixes, removing compiler warnings, etc.